glennj/exercism-cli-fish-wrapper/README.md

         - bare `-p` publishes all iterations
         - option `-p3` (or `--publish=3`) publishes the 3rd one
         - [no space allowed between `-p` and the iteration][optional-arg]
+* `test-run`
+    - show the data about the test run of the last iteration.
+    - only applies to iterations submitted from the web editor.
 * `metadata`
     - a dump of the exercism backend's data about an exercise
     - option `-i` to also dump iteration data